- Submission deadline: 7th January 2019 (12pm (noon) PST / 3pm EST / 8pm GMT)

 - Template: Extended Abstracts Format

-- Submission Format: a poster abstract (6-page limit excluding references) prepared in the Extended Abstracts Format.
-Submissions longer than 6 pages will be automatically rejected.
+- Submission Format: an extended abstract (6-page limit including references) prepared in the Extended Abstracts Format.

 - Submissions are not anonymous and should include all author names, affiliations, and contact information.